straup/tgn-tools/README.md

 		# do something with each statement

 The `parse` methods parses and then [yields](https://docs.python.org/2/reference/simple_stmts.html#the-yield-statement) each line in your *.nt file.
 It returns still returns a triple (containing a subject, predicate and object in that order) but each part has been explicitly cast as a string.
-Predicates are explicitly simplified by default, according to the following rules:
+Predicates are simplified by default, according to the following rules:

 * The predicate is replaced with the basename of its URI
 * If the resultant predicate contains an anchor (for example `#type`) then the predicate is replaced with the value following the hash mark